smithy-lang/smithy-rs/design/src/rfcs/rfc0031_providing_fallback_credentials_on_timeout.md

 <img width="750" alt="chain-provider-ext-timeout-2" src="https://user-images.githubusercontent.com/15333866/212421712-8c6eab11-a0c1-4229-8ba3-67b0bb6056e7.png">
 </p>

 The figure above illustrates an example with the same setting as the previous figure.
 Again, when `CredentialsProviderChain::provide_credentials` is called the first time, provider 1 does not find credentials but provider 2 does.
-The next time the method is called, provider 1 is still executing `provide_credentials` and then an external time by `timeout_future` kicked in.
+The next time the method is called, provider 1 is still executing `provide_credentials` and then an external timeout by `timeout_future` kicked in.
 Consequently, the execution of `CredentialsProviderChain::provide_credentials` has been terminated.
 Given the functional requirements, provider 2 should return the previously available credentials but today the code snippet from `LazyCredentialsCache` returns `CredentialsError::ProviderTimedOut` instead.

 Proposal